 Over the last few months we’ve learned a lot about networking Raspberry Pis in the classroom.
 To this end, we have added a few tutorials to help you get started with your GoPiGo or GrovePi in the classroom.
 In this post we want to share some of the new options a classroom or camp has for setting up a classroom of Raspberry Pis.

 Raspbian for Robots

 Getting started with Raspbian for Robots is easy.
-You can purchase an SD Card in our store with the software pre-loaded.
-You can also download and install it for free from our website.
+You can download and install it for free from our website.
 We have directions on how to do this here, and a Youtube video on how to do it for Mac and Windows.

 The operating comes pre-configured with a few key pieces of software that make it easy to setup and connect.

 No IP numbers required.
 Rather than finding and remembering an IP number, you can connect using a hostname.
 Every Raspberry Pi that uses our software connects to the network using the name “dex.local” so instead of typing in something like “192.168.2.1” you can simply type “dex.local”.
 You can always change your hostname if you don’t like “dex.local”!